lydell/elm-watch/README.md

 ▼ ✅ 13:10:05
 ```

 It shows the current status.
 The ✅ means all is good and there are no compilation errors.
 13:10:05 is the last time the status was updated.
 That’s especially useful for knowing when the last hot reload was applied.
 No more wondering “did the hot reload stop working?
 Or did I edit the wrong piece of code?”
+If the time has updated, so has the running code.

-Clicking the box expands it, letting switch between “standard” compilation mode, `--debug` and `--optimize`. elm-watch remembers your choice (per target) across restarts.
+Clicking the box expands it, letting you switch between the “standard” compilation mode, `--debug` and `--optimize`. elm-watch remembers your choice (per target) across restarts.
 So if you prefer to have the Elm debugger on at all times, it’s easy to do!

 Here are some more icons you might see (they’re also explained when you expand the box):